glenkleidon/DelphiTips/README.md

 do have trouble, simply remove the DPROJ file and get Delphi to rebuild from the DPR file.

-## Record Utils - Utils for cloning, clearing, Convert to Value Pairs, Parse From Valuepairs (V1)
+## Record Utils - Utils for cloning, clearing, serialising/Deserialising Pascal Record Types

 Pascal Records are extremely useful for working with the Parallel Type Library because they are automatically memory managed.
-However because they are not classes, they difficult to automatically populate from Streamed Data.
+However  not not being classes, they are more difficult to automatically populate from Streamed Data without using published properties.

 The RecordUtils.pas file uses RTTI to automatically serialise and deserialse as value pairs. eg
 ```